gauravfs-14/adaptly/docs/docs/component-registry.md

 ---
 sidebar_position: 3
+title: Component Registry
+description: Learn how to configure your components in adaptly.json for AI understanding
 ---

 # Component Registry Guide

-Configure your components for AI understanding

-The component registry is the heart of Adaptly.
-It tells the AI about your components, their capabilities, and how they should be used.
-This guide covers everything you need to know about configuring your components for AI understanding.
+The component registry is the heart of Adaptly's AI understanding.
+By defining your components in `adaptly.json`, you tell the AI what components are available, how to use them, and when to suggest them.

-## 📋 Overview
+## What is adaptly.json?

-The component registry is defined in `adaptly.json` and serves as a bridge between your React components and the AI.
-It provides the AI with:
+`adaptly.json` is a configuration file that describes your components to the AI.
+It includes:

 - **Component descriptions** - What each component does
-- **Property definitions** - What props are available and their types
+- **Props definitions** - What properties each component accepts
-- **Use cases** - When and why to use each component
+- **Use cases** - When the AI should suggest each component
 - **Space requirements** - How much space each component needs

-## 🏗️ Registry Structure

-### Basic Structure
+## Basic Structure

 ```json
 {